 Though these laws vary, store owners and their employees generally are allowed to detain an individual when they have probable cause to suspect shoplifting.
 However, any such detention of a suspected shoplifter must be reasonable in length and manner.
 Detentions without probable cause, for an unreasonable amount of time, or in an unreasonable manner may leave the store open to liability for false imprisonment and possibly other claims.

 What constitutes probable cause to suspect shoplifting comes down to case by case specifics.
 Mere suspicion typically will not suffice.
 Most states require that the store or its employees have evidence which would lead a reasonable person to believe that shoplifting had occurred or was in progress.
 If the store bases its detention of a suspected shoplifter on information from a non-employee informer, that informer must have a reasonable basis for suspecting shoplifting.

 Whether a detention is considered unreasonable is determined on a case by case basis, but there are factors that can nudge the detention into unreasonable territory quickly.
 The three most common factors are the length of detention, the purpose of the detention, and the force that was used.
 A excessively long detention continued for the purpose of securing a confession or a release of store liability, or the use of excessive force would be considered unreasonable under many states' laws.
 An unreasonable detention could leave the store and its employees open to liability for false imprisonment and possibly other claims, such as assault or battery.

 Get Legal Help with Your Shoplifting Charges

-Depending on state law and factors including the value of items shoplifted, it may be charged as an infraction, a misdemeanor or a felony, and may result in incarceration, probation and/or a fine.
+Depending on the laws of your state and specific factors such as the value of any items shoplifted, if you're facing shoplifting charges they could be treated as infractions, misdemeanors or felonies, and could result in incarceration, probation and/or a fine.
 Because of these possibilities, you'll want to learn more about your specific situation by talking to a criminal defense attorney near you today.